 - Visit the Calumet Theatre

-Take a trip up to Calumet and visit the historic and possibly haunted Calumet Theatre.
+Take a trip up to Calumet and visit the historic and possibly haunted Calumet Theatre, or check out some amazing artwork in the local galleries on the First Friday of the month.

 - Visit where the first Michigan Tech classes were held